danilo-dessi/skg/README.md

 python3 run.py
 ```

-4. The results is a csv file called *csv_e_r_full.csv* which contains all entities and relations extracted by the used tools
+4. The result is a csv file called *csv_e_r_full.csv* which contains all entities and relations extracted by the used tools

 ### Toward the SKG